-- Select whether you're transferring to another user within Google Domains or to another registrar.
+- Select if you're transferring to another user within Google Domains or to another registrar.

-- In the Transfer Out screen, enter the tag for the registrar that you're transferring to.
+- In the Transfer Out screen, enter the tag for the registrar you're transferring to.

 - Go to nominet.uk/registrar-list/ and search for your new registrar.